Genez-io/genezio/README.md

 # Getting support

 We want you to get your project up and running in no-time.

-If you find yourself in a pickle using `genezio`, drop us a [Github issue](https://github.com/Genez-io/genezio/issues), [start a discussion with us on Discord](https://discord.gg/uc9H5YKjXv) or drop us an email at [contact@genezio.io](contact@genezio.io).
+If you find yourself in a pickle using `genezio`, drop us a [GitHub issue](https://github.com/Genez-io/genezio/issues), [start a discussion with us on Discord](https://discord.gg/uc9H5YKjXv) or drop us an email at [contact@genezio.io](contact@genezio.io).

 # Troubleshooting

-For the most common issues that our users have dealt with, we created a [Troubleshooting](https://docs.genez.io/genezio-documentation/troubleshooting) section.
+For the most common issues that our users have dealt with, we created a [Troubleshooting](https://docs.genez.io/genezio-documentation/troubleshooting) section in the documentation.

-If you don't find the guidance there, drop us a [Github issue](https://github.com/Genez-io/genezio/issues).
+If you don't find the guidance there, drop us a [GitHub issue](https://github.com/Genez-io/genezio/issues).
 We are more than happy to help you!

 # Known issues

-- `genezio` currently has full support for JavaScript.
-TypeScript is deployed in a beta version.
-We will soon offer full support for TypeScript, Swift, Kotlin and many others.
+- `genezio` currently has full backend support for JavaScript and TypeScript.
+We will soon offer full support for Swift, Dart (Flutter), Kotlin and many others.
-- `genezio` currently is able to generate an SDK in JavaScript (full), TypeScript (beta) and Swift (beta).
+- `genezio` currently is able to generate an SDK in JavaScript (full), TypeScript (full) and Swift (beta).
+We are planning to launch an Python SDK, Dart SDK, Kotlin SDK and many others.
-- The execution time of the functions cannot exceed 10 seconds.
-This limitation will go away soon.
+- The execution time of the backend functions cannot exceed 10 seconds.

 # Ecosystem